glennbroadway/glennbroadway.GitHub.io/index.md

 ---
 layout: single
+title: "Hello..."
 classes: wide
 ---

-I'm excited to say I'm working on a video games again, with my old friends at [Bitmap Bureau]: https://bitmapbureau.com .
+I'm excited to say I'm working on a video games again, with my old friends at [Bitmap Bureau](https://bitmapbureau.com) .
 I couldn't be happier.
 Find out more about me here.

 ## Old Articles